 I own two recordings of Cavazzoni’s music, volumes one and two of a performance by Sergio Vartolo of the complete Intavolatura cioe recercari, canzoni, himni, magnificat published between 1543 and 1549.
 They’re on the Tactus label and still available.
 In the recording of volume one Vartolo plays the historic Antegnati organ in San Giuseppe in Brescia.
 For volume two he uses the organ built between 1471 and 1475 by Lorenzo da Prato in San Petronio in Bologna — a building so huge that it has what seems to be 10 seconds of reverberation.
 Absolutely cavernous.

-I also own a recording of the complete works by Cavazzoni’s son, Marco Antonio, performed by that Netherlandish conundrum Liuwe Tamminga, who’s been a titular organist at San Petronio in Bologna for donkey’s years.
-He, too, plays the Lorenzo da Prato organ in San Petronio for the younger Cavazzoni’s works, to excellent effect I might add.
-The younger Cavazzoni’s music is quite athletic compared to his father’s style and receives a fitting rendition by Tamminga, who has a special affinity for Italian music of the Renaissance and a great talent for bringing it alive rhetorically.
+I also own a recording of the complete works by Cavazzoni’s father, Marco Antonio, performed by that Netherlandish conundrum Liuwe Tamminga, who’s been a titular organist at San Petronio in Bologna for donkey’s years.
+He, too, plays the Lorenzo da Prato organ in San Petronio for the elder Cavazzoni’s works, to excellent effect I might add.
+The elder Cavazzoni’s music is quite athletic compared to his son’s more straight-laced style and receives a fitting rendition by Tamminga, who has a special affinity for Italian music of the Renaissance and a great talent for bringing it alive rhetorically.
 The recording was done in 2004 and is still available.
 Here are the recto and verso:

 If I were you I’d keep it in the family and get both dad and sonny boy in the the same fell swoop.
 You won’t be sorry you did if you’re a fan of Italian organ sounds — the instruments are glorious.